Kathleen Kenyon: Legacy

 Kenyon's legacy in the field of excavation technique and ceramic methodology is attested to by Larry G. Herr, one of the directors of the Madaba Plains Project.
-He attributes to her directly the first of the key events (after the advances made by William F. Albright at Tell Beit Mirsim in the 1920s) that brought about our modern understanding of pottery in the southern Levant:
+He attributes to her directly the first of the key events (after the advances made by William Foxwell Albright at Tell Beit Mirsim in the 1920s) that brought about our modern understanding of pottery in the southern Levant:

-"The first event was the refinement of stratigraphic techniques that Kathleen Kenyon's dig at Jericho catalyzed.
-The strict separation of earth layers, or archaeological sediments, also allowed the strict separation of ceramic assemblages".

 Herr detects Kenyon's powerful indirect influence in the second event that promoted advance within ceramic methodology, namely:

-"the importation of Kenyon's digging techniques by Larry Toombs and Joe Callaway to Ernest Wright's project at Balata.
-Here, they combined Wright's interest in ceramic typology in the best Albright tradition with Kenyon's methods of excavation, which allowed the isolation of clear, stratigraphically determined pottery assemblages".

 Herr summarises the somewhat mixed nature of Kenyon's legacy: for all the positive advances, there were also shortcomings:

-"Kenyon... did not capitalize fully on (the) implication of her stratigraphic techniques by producing final publications promptly.
-Indeed her method of digging, which most of us have subsequently adopted, causes a proliferation of loci that excavators often have difficulty keeping straight long enough to produce coherent published stratigraphic syntheses.
-Moreover, her insistence that excavation proceed in narrow trenches denies us, when we use the Jericho reports, the confidence that her loci, and the pottery assemblages that go with them, represent understandable human activity patterns over coherently connected living areas.
-The individual layers, insufficiently exposed horizontally, simply cannot be interpreted credibly in terms of function.
-This further makes publication difficult, both to produce and to use".

-From 1948 to 1962, she lectured in Levantine Archaeology at the Institute of Archaeology, University College London.
-Kenyon's teaching complemented her excavations at Jericho Jericho and Jerusalem.
+From 1948 to 1962, she lectured in Levantine archaeology at the Institute of Archaeology, University College London.
+Kenyon's teaching complemented her excavations at Jericho and Jerusalem.
 In 1962, she was appointed Principal of St Hugh's College, Oxford.

 Awards and commemoration

-In the 1973 New Year Honours, following her retirement from Oxford, she was appointed a Dame Commander of the Order of the British Empire (DBE) "for services to archaeology".
+In the 1973 New Year Honours, following her retirement from Oxford, she was appointed a Dame Commander of the Order of the British Empire (DBE) "for services to archaeology"; she had received the CBE in the 1954 New Year Honours.
 She was an elected Fellow of the British Academy (FBA) and of the Society of Antiquaries of London (FSA).
 She was made a Grand Officer of the Order of Independence by the King of Jordan in 1977.

 The British School of Archaeology in Jerusalem, amalgamated within the Council for British Research in the Levant (CBRL) in 1998, was officially renamed the Kenyon Institute on 10 July 2003 in honour of Kathleen Kenyon.

+At St Hugh's College, Oxford, the Kenyon Building was constructed between 1964 and 1965 to provide student accommodation; designed by modern architect David Roberts, the building has already been given a heritage listing.
+In 2025, the University of Leicester announced that their first academic building to be named after a woman would be the Kathleen Kenyon Building, housing its Schools of Archaeology & Ancient History and Museum Studies, which merged on 1 August 2025 to form the School of Heritage & Culture.